N1ne4ray/WHSTechNotes/journal.md

 An event that impacted our community was the presidential election.
 This event decides who will be the president of our country.
 Depending on the president, the country will change a certain way.
 Technology is involved in the election in many ways.
 The entire voting process involves computers.
 Voters use computers to input their vote; and the advertisement of the presidents involve technology.
 Advacements in technology could make the entire voting process faster in the future.
 # November 18, 2024
 The holiday that we are celebrating next week is Thanksgiving.
+# December 2, 2024
+A recent development in AI in large languagge models like Chatgpt.
+They are programed to process massive amounts of text data, allowing them to produce highly nuanced and contextually relevant responses.
+This impacts the society by giving more advanced answers, helping people learn more things and work more efficient.
+This concerns me because people can use the given answers on their work making them look smarter than they are.
+My field of interest is astronomy and AI can help by using the correct grammar when sharing the found results.
+Developers need to have some way to shut down the AI in case it backfires, causes more problems.
+Source: Google generative AI